SRON-Earth/Balsa/README.txt

  ABOUT
 --------------------------------------------------------------------------------

+This repository contains the source code of 'Balsa', a fast, light-weight implementation of the Random Forest classificiation algorithm.
+Balsa is optimised for low memory footprint and CPU usage during classification.

-This repository contains the (as of yet unnamed) binary classification software of SRON.
-This document contains a minimal introduction to the jargon, and an overview and usage instructions of the software in this package.
+This document contains a minimal introduction to the theory and the jargon, and an overview and usage instructions of the software in this package.

+N.B.
+The present version of Balsa only supports binary classification (see THEORY).
+This restriction will likely be removed in future versions.

 --------------------------------------------------------------------------------
- INTRODUCTION
+ THEORY
 --------------------------------------------------------------------------------

 Binary classification is the process of applying one of two labels to a